shengjiex98/microbit-lab/README.md

  ```
   /
   |- nRF5_SDK_17.0.2_d674dde
-  |- microbit_lab-main
+  |- microbit-lab
 ```
 Hence, the nRF52 SDK and our lab source code should form subdirectories of the same directory.
-Don't make nRF5_SDK_17.0.2_d674dde SDK a subfolder of microbit_lab-main!
+Don't make nRF5_SDK_17.0.2_d674dde SDK a subfolder of microbit-lab!

 **Debugging in Eclipse fails with "Error: unable to find matching CMSIS-DAP device"**